 "I always accept constructive criticism as a basis for reflection and change in management.
 Recently I have established a change management team ... to make this organization more efficient, effective, transparant and accountable and objective," he said.

--- Ban talked very carefully about the possibility that Palestine could be recognized as a state by the U.N.
-He emphasized that what's important, right now, is for Israel and Palestine to get back to the negotiating table.
+-- Ban talked very carefully about the possibility that the U.N. could recognize an independent Palestinian state.
+He emphasized that what's important, right now, is for Israelis and Palestinians to get back to the negotiating table.
 He said that the Quartet on the Middle East — which is comprised by the U.N., the U.S., the European Union and Russia — would soon meet to discuss the issue:

 Tune into All Things Considered on your local NPR member station to listen the full interview.
 We'll post the as-aired version of the interview a little later tonight.